Through the Blue

 WHERE TO STAY WITH KIDS

 Platis Gialos is superbly located.
 Equipped with every convenience, including the island’s best beach, don’t let the “beach resort” reference put you off.
-Its vibe is more of a quaint seaside village dotted with small pensions, pottery shops, traditional taverns and stylish cafe-bars (Lost Bay shakes up a great cocktail).
+Its vibe is more of a quaint seaside village dotted with guesthouses, pottery shops, traditional taverns and stylish cafe-bars (Lost Bay shakes up great cocktails).
 There’s also a modest playground by the sea at its center (by NUS taverna, run by Narlis Farms, which organises farm tours and pottery classes for kids 8 years and older).

 • Luminescence at Platis Gialos beach